PradeepHGK/PradeepHGK/README.md

 * I am a passionate self learning developer
 - 🔭 I’m currently working on Unity based Architecture application which is on Android, IOS, Hololens, UWP.
-- 🌱 I’m currently learning flutter.
+- 🌱 Please check out my few flutter application in repo.
-- 🤔 I’m also working on upgrading myself in DS & Algo
+- 🤔 I’m also working on upgrading myself in DS & Algo.
-- 👯 I’m looking to collaborate on projects.